Google Shopping sometimes offers promotions you can apply to your orders, so keep an eye out for deals!

 - Promotions or other codes can't be applied towards shipping or service fees

-- You can’t use codes on some items.
-If you've added any of these items to your order, you'll see an alert below the promo code information checkout.
+- You can’t use codes on some items or stores.
+You'll see an alert below the promo code information at checkout if your order includes something a code can't be used on.
 The discount will only be applied to the eligible items in your cart, not the full order

 - See below and check out a more detailed list of items excluded from promos